maefahluang-uni/lab-oodp-oodc/README.md

 Instead of using JSON (as with the Parolee service), this service is to use Java serialization as the format for exchanging `Concert` data in HTTP request and response message bodies.
 In addition, the service is to track a client session using a HTTP cookie.

 #### Complete the application
-Begin by importing the `se325-lab-02-concert` project into your IDE.
+Begin by importing the `lab-servlet-concert` project into your IDE.
 Complete the application service, implementing the necessary `Application` subclass and fleshing out the `ConcertResource` class.
 For `ConcertResource`, you need to add instance variables, method bodies and all metadata (JAX-RS annotations).

 ###### Use of Java serialization
 The JAX-RS framework is extensible with respect to data formats (more on this in Lecture 05).
 For this project, a class named `SerializedMessageBodyReaderAndWriter` is provided that plugs into the JAX-RS framework and which manages the conversion of serialized data in HTTP message bodies to `Serializable` Java objects.
 You don't need to be familiar with the details of this class' implementation - suffice it implements two JAX-RS interfaces `MessageBodyReader` and `MessageBodyWriter`.
 Any implementation of these interfaces can be registered with the JAX-RS framework to manage conversion between some format and Java objects.